 No matter the number, working as a part-time professional was a close-to-perfect blend of career challenge and family life flexibility, despite the hit in income.
 (It helped that I’m a low-maintenance type, a product of a modest upbringing.)

-In an ideal world of work flexibility, my dream is this: that every professional who wants more time for life has the option of a part-time schedule.
+In an ideal world of work flexibility, my dream is this: that every professional who wants more time for life has the option to transition to part time.

 I’m not alone in this, of course, but the financial realities of today have most people cranking full-time hours, and then some.

-With the money squeeze the way it is, what are your options for going part-time?
+With the money squeeze the way it is, what are your options for going from full time to part time?

 Here are three ways that will create some flexibility and free time with your family without a heavy hit on your salary.

 The harsh “new normal” reality of the post-recession era has crept into the world of flexible work options.

 For example, when you can get a few more tasks done during the week, the weekends won’t be overloaded with chores and errands, crowding out fun with your family.

 1. Take Every Other Friday Off

 Do you like the sound of 26 long weekends a year?
 Working the math, that’s 72 hours every two weeks, or 72 out of 80 hours, which retains 90% of your salary.

 With only 10% fewer work hours, this arrangement should meet little resistance from your manager.
 Label it a “reduced workweek” instead of “part-time” to enhance your chances of acceptance.